BBBase-EHeresy-PPPub/PPPub/docs/mesbg2024/forces_of_evil/the_misty_mountains.md

 * Friendly Moria Goblin models gain a bonus of +1 to any Courage Tests they are required to take.
 * Enemy models suffer a -1 penalty to any Courage Tests they are required to take.
-* Friendly Moria Goblin models within 18" count as being in range of a banner.
+* Friendly Moria Goblin models within 18" count as being in range of a [banner][Banner].
-* Whilst being played, the Moria Goblin Drum counts as a banner for the purpose of Victory Points.
+* Whilst being played, the Moria Goblin Drum counts as a [banner][Banner] for the purpose of Victory Points.

 - **Take up the Drum** `ACTIVE`

 If a Drummer is slain, then they may pass on their wargear to a friendly Moria Goblin Warrior within 1" of them.
 The chosen model becomes a Moria Goblin Drummer and exchanges their wargear for that of the slain model - replace the chosen model with the slain Moria Goblin Drummer.

 **Moria Goblin Drummer**